LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 Now, the `User::all()` in the code would return only the main User fields, and if someone wants to know the invoice details, they would do `User::with('profile')->get()`.

-Another open discussion could be around `phone` and `phone_verified_at` fields: should they be in `users` or `user_profiles`?
+Another open discussion could be around the `phone` and `phone_verified_at` fields: should they be in `users` or `user_profiles`?
 It depends on how you actually use them in the application.
-For Booking.com, they are often used as authentication/verification mechanism, so pretty important as a **user** field.
+For Booking.com, they are often used as an authentication/verification mechanism, so pretty important as a **user** field.
 But if in your app you use them only sometimes for displaying them in the profile, then I would move them into the profile.

-Finally, you may want to ask why I called the DB table `user_profiles` instead of something like `user_invoice_details`?
+Finally, you may want to ask why I called the DB table `user_profiles` instead of something like `user_invoice_details`.
 To answer that, let's talk about extra individual fields.

 -----